pelagornis/refineui-system-icons/README.md

 # RefineUI System Icons 🎨

-A professional icon system created with reference to Microsoft FluentUI System Icons.
+A professional icon system.
 It's an integrated icon package that can be used across multiple platforms including React, React Native, Web, iOS, Android, and Flutter.

 ## 📦 Package Structure